🆚 OpenSearch vs. RDF

 Determined by the number of sites detected from each country.

-OpenSearch is more popular in the United States, Germany, and Russia, while RDF is more popular in Pakistan and Oman.
+OpenSearch is more popular in the United States, Germany, and Russia, while RDF is more popular in France, Canada, and Greece.

 United States